"NATURE IS A PLAYGROUND"

-Wildeye Adventures shares outdoor education in the aims of promoting self-reliance, environmental awareness and personal responsibility towards the natural world.
+Wildeye Adventures shares outdoor skills & environmental education in the aims of promoting self-reliance, woodland awareness and personal responsibility towards the natural world.

 WHO IS THIS FOR?

 YOUTH CLUBS / GROUPS

 10am - 5.30pm

 10am - 12pm